P-p-H-d/mlib/doc/DEV.md

 There is no need to cross compile the library as it is a header only library.

-However if you want to run the test with a cross-compiler, do like the following command.
+However if you want to run the tests with a cross-compiler, do like the following command.
 It performs a cross-compilation of the test suite from linux to windows and run the test suite with wine: